Table of Contents

 });

-With just a few lines of code, you have user registration, email verification, and session management out of the box.
+With just a few lines of code, you get user registration, email verification, and session management out of the box.
 This is especially appealing for startups that want to focus on product development rather than infrastructure.
-At Misar, we’ve onboarded multiple seed-stage teams in under an hour using Supabase Auth—no separate auth microservice required.
+Seed-stage teams can ship working auth in under an hour — no separate auth microservice required.

 Auth0, while powerful, demands more upfront configuration.
-You’ll need to:
+You will need to:

 - Set up an Auth0 tenant and application